Graham-72/feed_import/README.txt

    imported like processXML.
   -if we selected processCSV function then file is read line by line and imported.
+  -if we selected processJSON then json will be converted to xml and imported.
   -if we selected another process function then we should take a look at that function